SAP-archive/teched2021-DAT160/README.md

 ## Requirements

-The requirements to follow the exercises in this repository are...
+No knowledge on both SAP Data Intelligence and SAP Data Warehouse Cloud is needed to follow this tutorial.

 ## Exercises